Wilstorm/hello-world/README.md

   * any height (*default=1080*)

 ### Help (optional):
-  Use without parameters for basic help information.
+  Use seperately to show basic help information.
   * -h

 ## Examples: